nvanheuverzwijn/backstage/docs/frontend-system/architecture/07-routes.md

 } from '@backstage/frontend-plugin-api';
 import { indexRouteRef } from './routes';

+// [1]
+const catalogIndexPage = createPageExtension({
-// The `name` option is omitted since this is the index page const catalogIndexPage = createPageExtension({
+  // The `name` option is omitted since this is the index page
-  // [2]
   defaultPath: '/entities',
   routeRef: indexRouteRef,
-  // Promise.resolve is a replacement for `import(...)`
-  loader: () => Promise.resolve(<div>Index Page</div>),
+  loader: () => import('./components').then(m => <m.IndexPage />),
 });

+// [2]
 export default createPlugin({
-  // [3]
   id: 'catalog',
   routes: {
     index: indexRouteRef,
   },
   extensions: [catalogIndexPage],
 });

-// plugins/catalog/src/index.ts
-export { default } from './plugin';
 ```

-We have completed our journey of creating a plugin page route.
+We have completed creating a plugin page route.
 This is what the code does:

-- [1] The line 1 creates a route reference, which is not yet associated with any plugin page;
-- [2] We associate our route reference with our page by providing it as an option during creation of the page extension.
+- [1] We associate our route reference with our page by providing it as an option during creation of the page extension;
-- [3] Finally, our plugin provides both routes and extensions.
+- [2] And, our plugin provides both routes and extensions.

 It may be unclear why we need to pass the route to the plugin when it has already been passed to the extension.
 We do that to make it possible for other plugins to route to our page, which is explained in detail in the (Binding External Route References)[#building-external-route-references] section.